 For occupational exposure

-Occupational exposure limits are the province of the HSE.
-They state:
+Occupational exposure limits were the province of the HSE.
+They stated:

 "There is at present no UK legislation specific to EMFs.
 Control is exercised through the general duties in the Health and Safety at Work etc Act 1974, the Management of Health and Safety at Work Regulations 1999 and by reference to ICNIRP guidelines."

 "[The ICNIRP and former NRPB guidelines] are currently used both by industry and HSE Inspectors when assessing risk from exposure to electromagnetic fields."

 So, for occupational exposures, the ICNIRP limits did not have legal force in themselves but they were the standard used to judge compliance with the general duty for health and safety.